javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/elements.md

 **Type:** `<array of strings>`

-Captures named values from path fragments so you can reference them later in [rule selectors](../selectors/selectors.md).
+Captures named values from path fragments so you can reference them later in [element selectors](../selectors/selectors.md).
 Uses the [micromatch capture feature](https://github.com/micromatch/micromatch#capture) under the hood.

 Each captured fragment is stored under the key from the `capture` array at the same index.